-The commencement of Part 3B of the SEPP has been deferred by the Minister until July 2020 and this has been appreciated by Council.
-Council has utilised this time from May 2018 to gather the evidence base needed prior to proposing changes to the local planning controls.
+The commencement of Part 3B of the SEPP was deferred by the Minister until July 2020.
+Council utilised that time from May 2018 to gather the evidence base needed prior to proposing changes to the local planning controls.
 This planning proposal is the result of that evidence gathering process that has included the preparation of the Local Strategic Planning Statement and the Local Housing Strategy.